diegugawa/miniconda-jupyter/README.md

 * `install_miniconda.sh` is the main script that allows to install Miniconda for Mac or Linux

 * `miniconda_version.txt` is a file that provides the version of miniconda that is going to be installed.
-If this file is not present, `install_miniconda.sh` will install the version 4.9.2 by default.
-The version can be changed to work with any version of Miniconda that you would want.
+If this file is not present when using the script above, `install_miniconda.sh` will install the version 4.9.2 by default.
+The version can be changed to work with any version of Miniconda that you want.

 * `source_docker.sh` is needed for the scripts starting with `docker_jupyter*.sh` to execute the logic inside the docker container.
 It allows the user to select different versions of an operating system for testing purposes.
-This must be used with the _docker_ scripts that I'm mentioning next.
+This must be used with the _docker_ scripts that I'm mentioning next. **This script cannot be used alone.**

 * `docker_jupyterhub.sh` or `docker_jupyterlab.sh` allow the user to create a docker container for Jupyter Hub or Lab, invoking all of the files listed above plus `install_jupyterhub.sh` or `install_jupyterlab.sh` accordingly.
 When either of these applications is being installed in the container, the container will use the default port(s) required for these applications; however the local host will be EXPOSING random ports instead of the default ports for these apps.